PBLab/python-pysight/docs/usage.rst

 Choosing a ``.lst`` file for analysis is done with the *Browse* button, located at the top-left corner of the GUI.

-The *Input Channels* option allows you to specify what was the input device to all three of the analog inputs of the multiscaler.
+The *Input Channels* option allows you to specify what was the input device to all three (supported) of the analog inputs of the multiscaler.
 Note that at least one of these fields must be a ``PMT1`` entry.

 To the right, *Image Size* determines the shape of the output matrix from the algorithm.
+The X dimension corresponds to the line signal, and it should fit the original signal fed into the multiscaler.
 Below it you can check whether the mirrors acquired data in a bi-directional fashion.
 You should also specify, in case data was acquired uni-directionally, whether the algorithm should keep the photons arriving during that returning phase.
 Below, specify the phase delay of the scanners and fill fraction, to cancel pixel-shift and remove the non-linear area of the image, located in the edges.
+Phase delay is only used in bidirectional mode.

 At the bottom part of the GUI you can load a specific ``.json`` file to be used as a config file.
 A default ``default.json`` file is shipped with the package, but other files can be saved and loaded easily, to allow easier use of the GUI.
 The full filename is also saved.